-\paragraph{Stochastic $\kappa$-TSP.} This is the stochastic variant of the classical $\kappa$-TSP problem~\citep{Garg05}.
+This is the stochastic variant of the classical $Q$-TSP problem~\citep{Garg05}.
 An instance of the problem comprises a metric $(V, d)$ with a root vertex $r \in V$.
 There are random rewards $\{\var{R}_v\}_{v \in V}$ associated with the vertices.
 All reward distributions are given as input, but the realized reward $\var{R}_v$ is only known when vertex $v$ is visited.
 We assume that all reward distributions are discrete.
 Given a target $Q$, the goal is to find an (adaptive) tour originating from $r$ that collects a total reward at least $Q$ (or runs out of vertices), at the minimum expected length.

-A constant-factor approximation algorithm for stochastic $\kappa$-TSP was obtained in \cite{jiang2020ktsp}.
-Applying \Cref{thm:main}, we obtain a polynomial time online learning algorithm for stochastic $\kappa$-TSP having $O(1)$-regret $O(nkD \sqrt{T\log T })$ where $D = \sum_{v\in V} d_{rv}$ corresponds to an upper bound on the (full) TSP cost.
+A constant-factor approximation algorithm for stochastic $Q$-TSP was obtained in \cite{jiang2020ktsp}.
+Applying \Cref{thm:main}, we obtain a polynomial time online learning algorithm for stochastic $Q$-TSP having $O(1)$-regret $O(nD \sqrt{kT\log T })$ where $D = \sum_{v\in V} d_{rv}$ corresponds to an upper bound on the (full) TSP cost.